microsoft/graphrag/docsite/posts/index/overview.md

 ### Requirements

-See the [requirements](../../developing#requirements) section in [Get Started](../../get_started) for details on setting up a development environment.
+See the [requirements](/posts/developing#requirements) section in [Get Started](/posts/get_started) for details on setting up a development environment.

 The Indexing Engine can be used in either a default configuration mode or with a custom pipeline.
-To use the default configuration mode, see the [Default Configuration](../default_configuration) documentation.
+To configure GraphRAG, see the [configuration](/posts/config/overview) documentation.
-To configure your own pipeline, see [Configuring a Pipeline](#configuring-a-pipeline) for more details.
 After you have a config file you can run the pipeline using the CLI or the Python API.

 ## Usage